MemeDDLabs/hummingdashboard_forked/frontend/pages/performance/bot_performance/README.md

-This page helps you analyze database files of several Hummingbot strategies and measure performance.
+This page helps you analyze database files of several MemeDD strategies and measure performance.

 #### Support

-For any inquiries, feedback, or assistance, please contact @drupman on Hummingbot's [Discord](https://discord.com/invite/hummingbot).
+For any inquiries, feedback, or assistance, please contact @drupman on MemeDD's Discord.